 Media registration includes complimentary registration to the conference, which features more than 100 research and educational presentations, lectures, debates, panel discussions and culinary demonstrations.
 Please note all sessions are filled on a first come first serve basis, and media credentials do not guarantee admittance.
 View Session Information »

 Who can I contact for interviews and other related information?

 Registered media looking to interview speakers should contact them directly through the Speaker Ready Room.

-The Academy's Public Relations Team is available to assist journalists looking to speak directly with the Academy's network of media spokespeople — expert registered dietitians — who are available for print and broadcast interviews throughout the conference.
+The Academy's Public Relations Team is available to assist journalists looking to speak directly with the Academy's network of media spokespeople — expert registered dietitian nutritionists — who are available for print and broadcast interviews throughout the conference.

 For more information or to schedule an interview with a spokesperson during FNCE®, call 800/877-1600, ext.
 4769, or e-mail email@example.com.